DreamSpotAI/dreamspotai.github.io/documents/Project_Description.typ

   The platform also provides *two possible travel-based premium packets* for travel lovers, which *includes* *document organization* functionalities and an *ad-free* experience: the *first plan* allows the use of the mentioned benefits for a *travel not longer than one week* in exchange of *$dollar$2,99*, while the *second one* allows to retain the benefits for a *travel longer than a week* at the cost of *$dollar$4.99*.
   Customers will be also able to *get a premium plan* in *electronic stores* and *supermarkets* for *$dollar$ 3.99* and *$dollar$ 5.99* respectfully.

+  The reasons around this particular type of revenue model are explained in @fp.

   *Free users*, who we plan to be the vast majority of end users, will be *financed* by a portion of the revenue of the *advertisements*.

-  Free-users can access, even without need of connection, past conversations and already completed travels, but cannot access the documents organization feature and three advertisement banners will be displayed in the chatbot interface.
+  All users can access, even without need of connection, past conversations and already completed travels, but cannot access the documents organization feature and three advertisement banners will be displayed in the chatbot interface.

   = Market size, trends and competition